 The Tower of London has a self-service restaurant on site – The New Armouries.
 Although the food is good, it’s a on the pricey side.
 For something slightly cheaper, these are our recommendations for cheap takeaways, restaurants, street food markets and cafes in the surrounding area.

-You can leave and re-enter the Tower of London.
+You can leave and re-enter the Tower of London for lunch.
 Just ask for a re-entry ticket on your way out.

 Kerb Market at The Gherkin

 If you’re lucky enough to visit the Tower on a Thursday, you’ll find some of London’s best street food traders outside the Gherkin building.
 A 10 minute walk from the Tower.
 See KERB St Kats below – it’s closer to the Tower.

 Open: THURSDAY 11.30am-2pm